whprocter/RPr-Chakraborty-2021/docs/report/report.md

 The study was originally conducted using SaTScan software (unspecified version) to implement the spatial scan statistic.
 Other software are not specified in the publication; however data files and communication with the author show that spatial analysis and mapping was conducted in ArcGIS and statistics were calculated in SPSS.

-Our understanding of the original study design and our plan for the reproduction analysis are visualized in the workflow diagram.
+Our understanding of the original study design and our plan for the reproduction analysis are visualized in the workflow diagram (Figure 1).
 ![workflow](workflow.jpg)
+*Figure 1*

 ## Sampling plan